Don't miss a digital issue! Renew/subscribe for FREE today.

 ABOUT THE AUTHORS

-Macarena Rivera, DDS, MSc
+Macarena Rivera, DMD, MSc

 Assistant Professor, Department of Prosthodontics, University of Chile, Santiago, Chile; Adjunct Professor, Department of Preventive and Restorative Sciences, University of Pennsylvania School of Dental Medicine, Philadelphia, Pennsylvania; Private Practice, Santiago, Chile